 PS: The brake light is supposed to go on when either front or rear pads are about 75% worn, so although that's not an exact science and you should not wait forever to get them serviced, you don't have to rush to get them done tomorrow, either.
 As long as you can live with the annoying chime you have a few days to decide where to take her...

-Great Thanks Umbertob.... maybe go see MIDAS instead.... really dont want to pay LRNA prices and spend the week explaining to SHMBO and the dogs whilst i have to sleep in the kennel
+Great Thanks Umbertob.... maybe go see MIDAS instead.... :D really dont want to pay LRNA prices and spend the week explaining to SHMBO and the dogs whilst i have to sleep in the kennel

 It pains me to see people getting ripped off on brake jobs.